javierarce/javier.computer/pages/about.md

 Do you need to tell me something incredible that happened to you?
 [Go here](/contact) to get in touch or write to 'email' at this domain.

+If you'd rather talk, you can [schedule a meeting](/office-hours) with me.